 The word "Pandemic" refers to health related emergencies as declared by the proper authorities.
 The word "Disaster" refers to either natural and man-made activities, or states of emergency affecting the population, as declared by the proper authorities.
 We will continue to operate through normal Internet connections (Canvas).
 Course timing and due dates adjustments will be made as required.
-I will contact you via telephone, through Canvas, and Eagle Connect email platforms.
+I will contact you via telephone, through Canvas LMS, and the Eagle Connect email platform.